 Life as a practice manager isn't easy.
-If you're reading this article, you've probably already experienced it - and 2020 didn't make your job any easier.
-With the pandemic targeting vulnerable individuals in our society, we as practice managers have had the mammoth task of making significant changes to our daily operations and processes in the interest of patient care.
+If you're reading this article, you've probably already experienced it—and it gets harder every year.
+Practice managers have the mammoth task of making significant changes to daily operations and processes in the interest of patient care.

 Don't get me wrong, you've done a great job to survive thus far, but we are here to provide you with some tips to hone your practice management skills.